Where to Keep Your Savings to Earn the Most Interest

 For example, a high-yield savings account offering a 4.5% APY means $1,000 invested will earn roughly $45 in interest after one year, assuming compounding.
 By contrast, traditional savings accounts often offer below 0.1% APY, barely keeping up with inflation.
 In 2023, the average national savings account rate was about 0.06% according to Bankrate, compared to specialized accounts like Marcus by Goldman Sachs, which offers around 4.3% APY.

-Main Issues with Savings Placement
+Savings Placement Issues

 Many savers make the mistake of keeping money in low-interest accounts, losing purchasing power due to inflation.
 Another common error is taking excessive risks in search of higher yields, which can jeopardize principal.
 For instance, choosing volatile investments without emergency liquidity undermines financial security.